urbanspr1nter/urbanspr1nter/README.md

 ## Hi there 👋

 I'm currently a Software Engineer.

+**Currently really interested in AI applications, and AI infrastructure and hardware!!!**

 In the past I've been focused on:
 * Focusing on memory and performance for Netflix TV applications